minio/mc/README.md

-mirror        Mirror folders recursively from a single source to single destination. diff          Compute differences between two folders. rm            Remove file or bucket [WARNING: Use with care]. access        Manage bucket access permissions. session       Manage saved sessions of cp and mirror operations. config        Manage configuration file. update        Check for a new software update.
+mirror        Mirror folders recursively from a single source to single destination. diff          Compute differences between two folders. rm            Remove file or bucket [WARNING: Use with care]. policy        Set public policy on bucket or prefix. session       Manage saved sessions of cp and mirror operations. config        Manage configuration file. update        Check for a new software update.